 Can custom mouthguards be worn with braces?

 Yes, custom mouthguards can be specially designed to fit over braces.
 They offer protection not just for your teeth but also for the brackets and wires, reducing the risk of cuts or damage during impact.
 Because they’re made to fit your mouth exactly, they’re more secure and comfortable than generic options.
-Your dentist or orthodontist can adjust the guard as your braces change.
+Our dentist or orthodontist can adjust the guard as your braces change.

 Are custom mouthguards comfortable enough for long periods of wear?